Skip to main content

 TimingAction

-Before arrivalVisa app, employer confirmation, temporary housing booking
+Before arrivalVisa application, employer confirmation, temporary housing booked

 Day 1–2Arrive, get SIM card, rest